 - 4. CCTV in all Temporary Evidential property Stores is now completed and operational - 8iii/v.
 Probationer/officer training.
 Amie Peplow Manager Evidential Property and Archives Team (EPAT) and Sophie Law [Evidential Property Team Leader] met with Rob Chamberlain a Core Trainer from Learning and Development (L&D); Rob is in the process of amending and adapting the classroom based training input.
 The first COHORT of Officers will have an input from the EPAT on the 22nd November 2019.
 Amie Peplow arranging a meeting with Mark Bradshaw who runs the Tutors course.
 This is to ensure that an input around Evidential Property will be covered in the Tutors Course.
 L&D have created the first draft of the Evidential Property Training Website.
 This should be signed off and live by the end of October 2019. - 9 & 10 Performance Dashboard.
 The data that has been provided so far is not accurate.
-Amie Peplow is liaising with Chris Newbold Principle Performance Analyst to provide a new set, so it can be checked for its accuracy expected November 2019.
+Amie Peplow is liaising with Chris Newbold Principle Performance Analyst to provide a new set, so it can be checked for its accuracy - expected November 2019.

 - 4. CCTV in all Temporary Evidential property Stores is now completed and operational.
 Completed and considered closed - 8iii/v.
 Probationer/officer training.
 Evidential Property and Archives Team (EPAT) manager & team leader met with a Core Trainer from Learning and Development (L&D); Trainer has now amended (1st draft) and adapted the classroom based training input.
 The first COHORT of Officers will have an input from EPAT on the 22nd Nov 2019.
 EPAT Manager meeting with Tutors course trainer.
 This is to ensure that an input around Evidential Property will be covered in the Tutors Course.
+L&D have greated the second draft of the Evidential Property Training Website.
+This should be signed aff.

 L&D have created the second draft of the Evidential Property Training Website.
-This should be signed off - 9 & 10 Performance Dashboard.
+This should be signed off and live by the end of October 2019.
+On track.

+9 & 10 Performance Dashboard.
 Data provided so far is not accurate.
 Liaison on-going with Principle Performance Analyst to provide a new set, so it can be checked for its accuracy - expected November 2019.
 Issue is timeliness of data from Performance Review.
 Data was last provided in July 2019.
 Work in progress.